dhfuzari/email-delivery-service/README.md

 * `SMTP_USER=xpto`
 * `SMTP_PASSWORD=xpto`

-## Project status

-The project implements all funcionallities, however it doesn't have an smtp server configured, so the sending of the email is being simulated by a function tha implements a random timer that mimic the email delivery.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.